smokemoha/smokemoha/README.md

 🔭 I'm currently working on improving my backend development skills, especially in Java and Spring Boot, through self driven projects and continuous learning.

-🌱 My curiosity extends into emerging domains such as Blockchain, AI/ML, and Android automation fields I approach not for trend’s sake, but for their potential to reshape interaction, and intelligence.
+🌱 My curiosity extends into emerging domains such as Blockchain, AI/ML, Heavy Machine Automaation, and Android automation fields I approach not for trend’s sake, but for their potential to reshape interaction, and intelligence.

 👯 I value collaboration that embraces both technical rigor and creative discourse projects that challenge assumptions, encourage shared learning, and invite deeper engagement with the craft.
 <!--